 The arrival of the latest Royal Baby is likely to give a welcome boost to the UK economy, and no doubt many of us will contribute to that, even if only by raising a glass in a toast to Harry and Meghan.
 Congratulations!

-The Duke & Duchess of Sussex are unlikely to have any concerns regarding the financial security of their new arrival, but for the rest of us, a new baby, whether you’re a parent or a grandparent (or even a godparent) is an event which should prompt a review of financial and legal arrangements:
+The Duke & Duchess of Sussex are unlikely to have any concerns regarding the financial security of their new arrival, but for the rest of us, a new baby, whether you’re a parent or a grandparent (or even a godparent), is an event which should prompt a review of financial and legal arrangements:

-We have listed some considerations to make:
+We have listed some considerations to take into account:

 - Tax Free Personal Allowance – Children have an annual tax free personal allowance, currently £12,500.
 This can usefully cover income from investments (see below), and produce tax repayments.